aclark4life/blog-2017/2015/06/05/pillow-2015-report/index.rst

 ==================

 .. post:: 2015/06/05
+    :category: Pillow, Python

 .. image:: /images/pillow-2015-report.png
     :alt: Most interesting man

-*Pillow is the friendly PIL fork by Alex Clark and Contributors.
-PIL is the Python Imaging Library by Fredrik Lundh and Contributors.*
+**Pillow is the friendly PIL fork by Alex Clark and Contributors.
+PIL is the Python Imaging Library by Fredrik Lundh and Contributors.**

 The state of the Pillow
 -----------------------